 - A number of RC or diamond drill holes are required to test the airborne and subsequent ground EM targets identified in association with surface gold at the target areas.

 The estimated cost to conduct the surface sampling program is $AUD500,000.
-Proposed At an all up cost of approximately $AUD 120 per metre for 12,500 metre of RC drilling and $200 per metre for 2,250 metres of diamond drilling, it is anticipated that the drilling program will cost up to approximately $AUD 2,000,000 to complete.
+Proposed at an all up cost of approximately $AUD 120 per metre for 12,500 metre of RC drilling and $200 per metre for 2,250 metres of diamond drilling, it is anticipated that the drilling program will cost up to approximately $AUD 2,000,000 to complete.
+This may vary depending the pricing and supply of drilling consumables.
 The program will be staged and conducted over a 12 to 24 month period.